Leucanthemum vulgare aka Ox Eye Daisy

 Ox Eye Daisy, Field Daisy, Margriet

-How to care for Ox Eye Daisy
+How difficult is it to take care of Ox Eye Daisy

 Caring for Ox Eye Daisy is a breeze, as it is highly adaptable and forgiving to minor neglect.